Role of Knowledge Management System In Finance IndustryEstimated Reading Time: 7 Minutes

 - Deliver point of sale level learning without actually using physical methods of training.

-- Communicate boring and tough concepts through illustrations with a knowledge management tool.
+- Communicate boring and tough concepts through illustrations with a knowledge management software

 - Use of multimedia presentations to drive communication to the last mile of customer interaction.